shalini47ch/Ecommerce-Springboot/README.md

 <img width="946" alt="image" src="https://github.com/user-attachments/assets/9ef4f38b-c8ca-4955-bb5a-debbe6de87ec" />

-Data Security(Spring Data Jpa like auth,jwt yet to be added) and the search functionality in progress
+Data Security(Spring Data Jpa like auth,jwt yet to be added) and the search functionality in progress,along with other features